yejunlin/Lenovo-M930s-N000-OC/README.md

 ## Note
 Please gen your own SMBIOS before boot and install!!!
 Its blank now (And add -v in boot-args if you need)

+Apply the patch if you are using Hynix PC711 SSD (replace the folder and file at same path)